In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 This concludes our journey into speech recognition land.
 If you are developing a Cordova app, the speech recognition plugin is the easiest way to support this use case.

-The Web Speech API looks promising, but as long there is only one browser that supports it, not very useful.
+The Web Speech API looks promising, but as long as there is only one browser that supports it, it's not very useful.